 Learn More:

 You will find more information about sleeping pills and alternative ways to overcome insomnia in our online resource Guide to Getting a Good Night’s Sleep.
+It also offers many other suggestions for people suffering from insomnia.
 In addition, you may wish to listen to our interview with sleep expert Rafael Pelayo.
 It is Show 1268: Learning How to Sleep.